Hello! I'm Jasper Espejo, freelance website designer from the Philippines, at your service!

 My career’s turning point came when I went to work for the late Santiago Bose.
 Helping him create his large paintings in the late 90s was the peak of my short stint in the arts.
 Santi was keen on incorporating digitally manipulated images in his artworks, so he let me play with his laptop’s image editing program to produce images that were eventually transferred by acrylic gloss to stretched canvas and painted over.
 To accomplish the work, I became proficient in Corel Paint and, later, Adobe Photoshop to scan and digitally manipulate images.

 While exploring the programs in his laptop I came upon Netscape Composer.
 I quickly learned that I can make web pages with it.
 I searched the web for tutorials and stumbled upon Webmonkey where I religiously read about html.
 I decided right then that I wanted to master this new technology.
 To push me further, Santi decided that we should make a website for our artists group, the Baguio Arts Guild.

 For days, I read about Flash, Fireworks and Dreamweaver (owned by the Macromedia company then) from various online tutorials.
-A few weeks of self-study resulted to one ugly (by my current standard) website but that was where everything started.
+A few weeks of self-study resulted to one ugly (by my current standards) website but that did start everything.

-After my KL stint, I worked for several American web design companies in Manila.
+After my short KL stint, I returned to Manila to work for a couple American-owned web design companies.
 In 2007 I decided to go freelance and have since helped many local and foreign businesses to bring their presence online.